 Onsite SEO refers to optimization of the elements on a website that allow search engines to crawl, analyze, index and return relevant results for users.
 These optimization tasks are performed on the website itself as opposed to tasks performed elsewhere on the internet to influence a site’s ranking.
 Examples of onsite SEO include:

-- Optimization of page titles, heading and meta descriptions
+- Optimization of page titles, headings, and meta descriptions.

-Onsite SEO focuses on things a website owner can control.
+Onsite SEO focuses on things a website owner has in their direct control.
 Think of it as the foundational aspect of a website’s presence in search.

 Onsite SEO vs Offsite SEO

-Offsite and onsite SEO often work in tandem, with the onsite generally being a foundational aspect of a site’s performance in search and the offsite being enhancements or campaigns.
-While onsite SEO is extremely important, it is the offsite stuff that can have a large impact on moving the needle for a website.
+Offsite and onsite SEO work in concert with one another.
+Onsite SEO is the foundation of a website’s performance in search with things like structure and content at its heart.
+Offsite SEO are tasks related to promoting that foundation.
+Both onsite and offsite SEO can have a profound impact on where a site ranks in search.
 Both are necessary to achieve success with any kind of SEO campaign.